This DIY Hack Has Gone Viral For Eliminating Dark Circles, So I Had To Try It

 Another week, another viral TikTok hack that claims to have transformative powers over common skin gripes.
-While some aren't that effective (the oil cleansing method and repurposing glycolic acid as deodorant), others have become firm fixtures in our skincare routines.
+While some aren't that effective (repurposing glycolic acid as deodorant), others have become firm fixtures in our skincare routines.
 Take skin icing for example, which boasts fans like Victoria Beckham, and the easy blackhead removal hack that even industry experts rate.

 This time, TikTok's beauty enthusiasts are obsessed with another DIY skin trick, which is rumoured to banish dark under-eye circles, wrinkles and pigmentation, and tackle acne.
 Enter: the banana skin facial.